A look at every jersey the Utah Jazz have worn

 In the 2020-21 season, the Jazz updated their city jerseys.
 The “dark mode” jerseys kept the orange, red and yellow gradient, which faded into black with yellow numbers.

-Utah wore the city jerseys in the 2021-22 season as well.
+Utah wore the “dark mode” city jerseys in the 2021-22 season as well.

 “Earned edition” jerseys returned for the 2020-21 season and were the same design as in 2018-19, but with a brighter green and yellow.

-The Jazz announced four jerseys — a white jersey with bright yellow trim featuring the “J-Note” logo in a similar design as the statement jerseys from last season, a bright yellow jersey with a “Jazz” wordmark, a black jersey with a “Utah” wordmark, and the return of the purple mountain jerseys.
+The Jazz announced three new jersey designs in 2022 — a white jersey with bright yellow trim featuring the “J-Note” logo in a similar design as the statement jerseys from last season, a bright yellow jersey with a “Jazz” wordmark and a black jersey with a “Utah” wordmark.

-The Jazz also updated the “J-Note” logo to black and white, which appears to be the team’s new primary logo.
+In the 2023-24 season, the Jazz introduced a new purple city jersey, a modern take on the classic mountain jerseys, with a “Utah” wordmark and gradient, simplified mountains.

-Note: Editor’s note: This article was originally published in June 2022.
-It has been updated to reflect the Jazz rebrand announced in June 2024.
+The majority of fans were disappointed with the rebrand, and it lasted just two seasons.
+The on-court performance was forgettable as well, as the Jazz started out promising in each of the two years, but then made moves at the trade deadline both seasons that led to many losses.